dkarthe/webjeda-blog/_posts/2016-03-26-jekyll-subscribe-option-feedburner.md

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>Feedburner is the best option available for Jekyll to automate user subscription and send email updates to subscribers.
 Once you set it up, there is no need to change anything.
 All you need is a button for users to subscribe.
 {: .intro}

-## What is a feed and why is it used?
+## What is RSS feed and why is it used?
 {: .clear}
- Initially when I heard about it, I had no freaking clue what RSS was.
-I just knew the fact that it doesn't have its own logo and using a tilted WiFi logo :) .
+Initially when I heard about RSS, I had no freaking clue what it was.
+I just knew that it doesn't have its own logo but using a tilted WiFi logo :) .
 RSS stands for Rich Site Summary.
 It is in ```.xml``` format.
 It is used for delivering regularly changing content of a website like posts.

 It should have been called Poor Site Summary because it lacks a lot of things that your site actually has.
 In other words it is the stripped down version of your website.

 [Here is my website's RSS feed](/feed.xml){:rel='nofollow'}{:target="_blank"}

 RSS is a simple xml file enclosed with ```<rss>``` tag.
 There is a reason why it is simple.
-A user usually subscribes to your blog through RSS to read the content in an RSS-reader app.
+A user usually subscribes to your blog to read the **content** through an RSS-reader app.
 We define only things that matter in the feed file.
 By saying things that matter, what I mean is - in an article - title, description, cover image etc.,

 It should not include any style, share buttons etc., because that doesn't matter.
 Also, you may change the layout very often which should not disturb your readers.